Alfresco/alfresco-js-api/alfresco-core-rest-api/docs/ChildAssociationsApi.md

 var apiInstance = new AlfrescoCoreRestApi.ChildAssociationsApi()

 var nodeId = "nodeId_example"; // {String} The identifier of a node.
-You can also use one of these well-known aliases:
+You can also use one of these well-known aliases:  -my- , -shared- , -root- var opts = {
-* -my-
-* -shared-
-* -root-

-var opts = {
   'skipCount': 56, // {Integer} The number of entities that exist in the collection before those included in this list.
   'maxItems': 56, // {Integer} The maximum number of items to return in the list.
-  'orderBy': "orderBy_example", // {String} If not specified then default sort is for folders to be sorted before files, and by ascending name i.e. "orderBy=isFolder DESC,name ASC".
+  'orderBy': "orderBy_example", /* {String} If not specified then default sort is for folders to be sorted before files, and by ascending name i.e. "orderBy=isFolder DESC,name ASC".
                                     This default can be completely overridden by specifying a specific orderBy consisting of one, two or three comma-separated list of properties (with optional ASCending or DESCending), for example, specifying “CorderBy=name DESC“D would return a mixed folder/file list.

                                     The following properties can be used to order the results:
                                     * isFolder
                                     * name
                                     * mimeType
                                     * nodeType
                                     * sizeInBytes
                                     * modifiedAt
                                     * createdAt
                                     * modifiedByUser
-* createdByUser
+                                    * createdByUser*/

-  'where': "where_example", // {String} Optionally filter the list.
+  'where': "where_example", /* {String} Optionally filter the list.
 Here are some examples:
                             *   where=(isFolder=true)
                             *   where=(isFile=true)
                             *   where=(nodeType='my:specialtype')

-*   where=(nodeType='my:specialtype' INCLUDESUBTYPES)
+                            *   where=(nodeType='my:specialtype' INCLUDESUBTYPES)*/

-  'include': ["include_example"], // {[String]} Returns additional information about the node.
+  'include': ["include_example"], /* {[String]} Returns additional information about the node.
 The following optional fields can be requested:
                                     * properties
                                     * aspectNames
                                     * path
                                     * isLink
                                     * allowableOperations
-* association
+                                    * association */

   'relativePath': "relativePath_example", // {String} Return information on children within the folder resolved by this path (relative to specified nodeId as the starting parent folder)
   'includeSource': true, // {Boolean} Also include "source" (in addition to "entries") with folder information on parent node (either the specified parent "nodeId" or as resolved by "relativePath")
-  'fields': ["fields_example"] // {[String]} A list of field names.
+  'fields': ["fields_example"] /* {[String]} A list of field names.

                                 You can use this parameter to restrict the fields returned within a response if, for example, you want to save on overall bandwidth.

                                 The list applies to a returned individual entity or entries within a collection.

-If the API method also supports the **include** parameter, then the fields specified in the **include** parameter are returned in addition to those specified in the **fields** parameter.
+                                If the API method also supports the **include** parameter, then the fields specified in the **include** parameter are returned in addition to those specified in the **fields** parameter.*/

 };
 apiInstance.getNodeChildren(nodeId, , opts).then(function(data) {